Student Handbook

 The intent of the Cell Phone/Telecommunication and personal Electronics policy is to protect instructional time, preserve privacy and teach responsible use of these items.
 Students are allowed to have personal cell phones and electronics at school under the following conditions:

-Students who have personal cell phones, or electronics on or in sight will be subject to disciplinary action.
+We value preserving the integrity of our learning spaces by upholding our phone procedures in BSD.
+Students who have personal cell phones, Smart watches, or electronics on or in sight will be subject to disciplinary action.
 The following will occur for technology violations:

 All book bags are to be stored in students’ lockers.
 Backpacks, messenger bags and any other book bags are not allowed in class.
 This includes the PE locker room.